Anorth1997/Variational-Autoencoder/README.md

 # Variational-Autoencoder
 This is a simple tensorflow implementation of variational autoencoder.
 Some helper functions are implemented to visualize the trained model.

+The mathematical concepts of model is presented in the paper Auto-Encoding Variational Bayes.

 A lot of duplicated code because I was tired and lazy, will fix them.